 Patagonia Men's Better Sweater® Fleece Vest

-- Made of 100% polyester fleece with sweater-knit face, fleece interior and heathered yarns; dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods
+- Made of 100% polyester fleece with heathered sweater-knit face, moisture-wicking fleece interior, and dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods

 - Full-zip vest with zip-through stand-up collar

 - Offset shoulder seams for pack-wearing comfort and long-lasting durability

 - Zippered left-chest pocket; two zippered handwarmer pockets

 - Shape-holding micropolyester jersey trim at armholes and hem provides added abrasion resistance

 - Flat-seam construction reduces bulk and helps minimize seam chafe; hip length